Yasmani Grandal Player Props: White Sox vs. Yankees

-The Chicago White Sox, including Yasmani Grandal (.206 slugging percentage in past 10 games, including zero home run), battle starting pitcher Gerrit Cole and the New York Yankees at Guaranteed Rate Field, Monday at 8:10 PM ET.
+Yasmani Grandal -- .152 average over his past 10 games -- will be in action for the Chicago White Sox against the New York Yankees, with Clarke Schmidt on the mound, on August 8 at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Guardians.
+He had a hitless showing in his most recent game (0-for-2) against the Yankees.

 Yasmani Grandal Game Info & Props vs. the Yankees